Creating data series in numpy

 arange and rounding errors

-That means that the in some cases length of the array could change depending on tiny rounding errors.
-A possible solution is linspace
+That means that in some cases, the length of the array could change depending on tiny rounding errors.
+One way around this is to make sure we specify a final value that is not close to a valid value.
+For example:

 linspace